-The Roberts Proton Therapy Center, the largest and most advanced facility in the world for this precise form of cancer radiation, is housed within Penn Radiation Oncology.
-Patients have access to one of science's most sophisticated weapons against cancer, seamlessly integrated with a full range of oncology services at Penn's Abramson Cancer Center.
+The Roberts Proton Therapy Center is the largest and most advanced facility in the world for this precise form of cancer radiation.
+Here, you have access to one of science's most sophisticated weapons against cancer, seamlessly integrated with a full range of oncology services at Penn Medicine’s Abramson Cancer Center.